 In Italy, it is easy to get married, but if you want a valid wedding license, I highly suggest getting a local wedding planner to do your paper work.
 Make sure they know your native language and, of course, Italian.
 If you cannot meet them in person, try a Skype appointment.
 You can hire a wedding planner just to do the bureaucratic work, to organize the whole day — flowers, makeup, venue, dinner, cake — whatever you don’t want to do.
 If you do choose to hire a full-service wedding planner, ask to look at their portfolio and see who they suggest for makeup and hair stylist.
 If you like her the stylist, you might ask to speak to him or her, as well.
 Same goes for whoever your photographer will be and all the vendors.

 Remember, both your photographer and wedding planner will be with you throughout your wedding day so make sure you like them and like their work.

-Tip: If possible avoid July & August as it is super hot and very touristy:)
+Tip: If possible avoid July and August as it is super hot and very touristy:)

-Tip: Make sure all your wedding vendors speak your native language & Italian.
+Tip: Make sure all your wedding vendors speak your native language and Italian.

 3. Where to stay in Rome:

 I recommend you either rent an apartment or find a boutique Hotel.
 In Rome, there are many to choose from, too many to list here.
 My main tip is to try to stay as close to the center as possible,The Spanish Steps is the heart of Rome.
 From there everything is within walking distance.
 The Trevi Fountain is a ten-minute walk, so are the Pantheon and other iconic locations.
 Investing in an apartment near the center or a hotel, might be a bit more expensive, but you will save on taxis.